Bidimensional linked matrix factorization for pan-omics pan-cancer analysis: Missing data imputation

 \item M-step: Estimate $\SolHat$ by optimizing \eqref{obj_eq} for $\hat{\X}_{\bigcdot \bigcdot}$. \item E-step: Update $\hat{\X}_{\bigcdot \bigcdot}$ by $\hat{\X}_{\bigcdot \bigcdot}[m,n] = \sum_{k=1}^K \hatSk[m,n]$. \item Repeat steps 2.\ and 3.\ until convergence. \end{enumerate}

-Analogous approaches to imputation for other low-rank factorization techniques have been proposed \citep{kurucz2007methods,oconn2017,park2019integrative}.
-Crucially for our context, the method can be used to impute data that may be missing from an entire column or an entire row of each $\X_{ij}$.
+Analogous approaches to imputation for other low-rank factorization techniques have been proposed \citep{kurucz2007methods,o2019linked,park2019integrative,mazumder2010spectral}.
+Due to centering, initializing missing data to $0$ in step 1.\ is equivalent to starting with mean imputation, which is used by other SVD-based imputation approaches \citep{mazumder2010spectral,kurucz2007methods}; however, in practice random initializations can also be used.
+The M-step maximizes the joint density for the model in Proposition~\ref{prop4}, where $\hat{\S}_{\bigcdot\bigcdot}^{(k)}=\hat{\U}_{\bigcdot}^{(k)} \hat{\V}_{\bigcdot}^{(k) T}$ for $k=1,\hdots,K$.
+The E-step updates the log joint density with its conditional expectation over $\{\X_{\bigcdot \bigcdot}[m,n]: (m,n) \in \mathcal{M}\}$, by an argument analogous to that in \citet{zhang2005using}.
+Thus the approach is an EM-algorithm for maximum a posteriori imputation under the model in Section~\ref{bayesian}, and it is also a direct block coordinate descent of objective~\eqref{obj_eq} over $\Sol$ and $\{\X_{\bigcdot \bigcdot}[m,n]: (m,n) \in \mathcal{M}\}$.
+Crucially for our context, the method can be used to impute data that may be missing from an entire column or an entire row of each $\X_{ij}$, or in certain cases can even be used to impute an entire matrix $\X_{ij}$ based on joint structure.